 You’ll meet with one of our skilled in-house designers to discuss your vision for your home.
-Your designer will want to get to know how you will use the space, understand your style and get an idea of your budget for the project.
+Your designer will want to learn about how you will use the space, understand your style, and get an idea of your budget for the project.
 We’ll also discuss some potential design ideas.

 We’ll take all of the information gathered at this meeting and develop a preliminary budget and design agreement for your approval.

 To learn more about our pricing for kitchen and bathroom remodels, please visit our pricing guide.

 Upon execution of the design agreement, we’ll begin conceptual designs for your space.
 During this phase we will be documenting existing conditions in your home, photographing the space, and measuring all of the areas that will be affected during the project in order to prepare “as-built” to-scale floor plans.
 Conceptual floor plans and 3D renderings will be developed.
 Your floor plans will incorporate all major space planning components including cabinetry, appliances, fixtures, and furniture.

 Once we have developed a design that meets your approval we will provide you with an updated budget (with allowances for your product selections) and a construction proposal, which indicates your commitment to proceed with the construction of your project.
 We will also provide drawings for any HOA or architectural review boards as needed for approval.

 Contract & Design Development

 Once we’ve received your signed construction proposal, we’ll reserve a start date for you on our project schedule and begin working with you on product selections for your project.
 Your designer will guide you through the selection of appliances, cabinets, tile, light fixtures, and more.
 Any structural engineering requirements will be worked through.
 We’ll do an on-site evaluation with our construction team and trade partners, to help minimize any “unknowns” we may encounter during the construction process.